wowtor/omnia/README.md

 **Note: according to the Ferroli manual, the H1 and H2 should be reversed.
 That didn't work for me!**

+When setting up a serial connection (rs485), you will need to configure the correct parameters.
+The factory defaults are:

+* baudrate: 9600
+* byte size: 8
+* parity: none
+* stop bits: 1

+and the modbus parameters are:

+* modbus method: RTU
+* modbus slave: 1

+These settings cannot be changed.

 Modbus via USB